 Zucchini Cookies: Not everything on the list is healthy, but you can justify this recipe because of the vegetables and protein-rich eggs.
 If you need another nutritional boost, substitute some of the flour for whole wheat or for rolled oats.

 Waffles: This incredibly healthy recipe is easy.
-First, remove excess liquid by sprinkling zucchini with a teaspoon of kosher salt and draining in a colander for 30 minutes.
+First, remove excess liquid by sprinkling zucchini with a teaspoon of kosher salt and drain in a colander for 30 minutes.
 Rinse, squeeze out as much water as possible.
 Then follow the directions.

 Zucchini Cornbread: A favorite side dish to comforting soups just got healthier.
 Try this one with zucchini you have grated then frozen, then thawed and drained, for a wintertime treat.